See Demi Lovato Relive Overdose and Hospitalization in Harrowing "Dancing With the Devil" Music Video - E! Online

-Demi Lovato's music video for "Dancing With the Devil" is just as powerful as expected.
+Demi Lovato's visuals for "Dancing With the Devil" are just as powerful as expected.

-The video began with Demi in a hospital bed while hooked up to tubes and then flashed back to earlier in the night as she downed a number of drinks, followed by someone finding her unresponsive at home.
+The video began with Demi in a hospital bed while hooked up to tubes and then flashed back to earlier in the night as she downed a number of drinks, after which someone found her unresponsive at home.
 The uplifting ending focused on her real-life "survivor" tattoo.

-After the emotional video, which the star co-directed, words on the screen read, "A true story by Demi Lovato."
+At the conclusion of the emotional footage, which the singer co-directed, words on the screen read, "A true story by Demi Lovato."

 "#DancingWithTheDevil music video is out now," she posted to Instagram.
 "Thank you for listening, and thank you for hearing me.
 If you or someone you know is in need of support, please remember it's ok to ask for help."